The Best Vitamins and Supplements for a Healthy Heart

 1. Why Supplements Are Important for Heart Health.

-This is where supplementation comes in not as a replacement for a healthy lifestyle, but as an incredibly effective partner.
+This is where supplementation comes in, not as a replacement for a healthy lifestyle, but as an incredibly effective partner.
 Targeted, high-quality supplements can bridge nutritional gaps, support heart rhythm, lower cholesterol, and shield against long-term cardiovascular injury.
 When coupled with a heart-smart diet and active life, they provide an active solution for maintaining your heart strong, efficient, and resilient.

 2. The Most Powerful Heart-Healthy Vitamins and Supplements.

-Here are the best science supported supplements that can help your heart in several ways lowering inflammation, enhancing circulation, normalizing blood pressure, and more.
+Here are the best science supported supplements that can help your heart in several ways, lowering inflammation, enhancing circulation, normalizing blood pressure, and more.

-1. Omega 3 Fatty Acids.
+1. Omega-3 Fatty Acids.

 Omega-3s are omega-3 fatty acids that play an important part in lowering inflammation, enhancing cholesterol levels, and helping the electrical stability of the heart muscle.
 These healthy fats have been extensively researched for their heart-protective effects.